robiul-shagor/Imagebloom/README.md

 		});
 	</script>
 	```
-	add `blurEffect` false and set your image preloader and set `imageSrc: 'YOUR PATH'`.
-Or you can add any type of image format.
+	Add `blurEffect` false to set image loading with preloader and set `imageSrc: 'YOUR GIF OR SVG IMAGE PATH'`.
 We use `svg`.
-You can use `gif` or any formated Image.
+You can use `gif` or Image AJAX loader.
 Depended on your needs.

 ### Why this?

 It's the best way to load an image.
 No dependencies.
 Pure JavaScript.
 Progressive Image Loading with a blur and preloader effect.
-Reduce the page loading time.
+It reduce the page loading time.
 Better user experience.
 Wow.

 ### Is Cross Browser Compatibility ?